 Jocelyn I, 250 Md.
-App. at 456-57, 459 (alterations in original).
+App. at 456-57, 459.

 Joshua testified next and noted that the parties did not discuss the possibility of divorce before deciding to proceed with IVF.
 Id. at 457.
 He stated that his concerns with Jocelyn using the remaining pre-embryo were "her health, the potential fetus's health given [her] age" as well as "financial responsibility and access of being a parent."
 Id.
 Joshua emphasized that the parties already had a strained relationship and difficulties in coparenting, which had resulted in him being given uneven access and visitation with F.P.
-Id.
-He opined, "I think given our current situation with access and parenting rights on my part, I believe it would just be a repeat offense, that I would be withheld time from that potential child."
-Id.